We may earn a small commission, at no cost to you, from companies mentioned in this post.

 Many people buy several Kongs.
 You can then prepare two or three to give your dog throughout the day or freeze them on hot days.
 You can also have a read-to-go Kong while the other is in the wash.

-Currently, the best prices are on Amazon who stock the full range and sizes of Kongs so you can easily buy the one you want.
+Currently, you can see the full range of sizes of Kongs on Amazon so you can easily buy the most suitable one.
+Or ones!

 If you have any questions about Kongs, please leave them in the Comments below and I’ll get back to you very soon.